 Social media not only means your followers will see it, but if they share your message, it will expand the reach.
 This is a great place for a video message to be posted.

-We Can Help You Leverage Your Accounting Software for Your Next Campaign
+Call Us for Help with Leveraging Your Accounting Software for Your Next Campaign

 If you’re using accounting and fund accounting software to keep up with your nonprofit’s financials, we can help you get more use out of it, including using the information to connect to your donor management.
 To learn more about our solutions, reach out to us today at 888-249-6008 or fill out the form below.